ng-Classic/ng-classic/aio/content/guide/router-tutorial-toh.md

 ### A crisis center with child routes

-This section shows you how to organize the crisis center to conform to the following recommended pattern for Angular Classicapplications:
+This section shows you how to organize the crisis center to conform to the following recommended pattern for Angular Classic applications:

 *   Each feature area resides in its own folder
-*   Each feature has its own Angular Classicfeature module
+*   Each feature has its own Angular Classic feature module
 *   Each area has its own area root component
 *   Each area root component has its own router outlet and child routes
 *   Feature area routes rarely \(if ever\) cross with routes of other features